 APPLYING FOR VA BENEFITS

-Students applying for the first time must apply online through Vonapp and submit the Form 22-1990, or Form 22-5490 (for dependents) or Form 22-1990e for transfer of entitlement (only after the Department of Defense approves the transfer), and Form 28-1900 for Vocational Rehabilitation.
+Students applying for the first time must apply online through Vonapp and submit the Form 22-1990, or Form 22-5490 (for dependents) or Form 22-1990e for Post 9/11 transfer of entitlement (only after the Department of Defense approves the transfer), and Form 28-1900 for Vocational Rehabilitation.
 You must call the VA regional office (1-888-442-4551) or visit their website (www.gibill.va.gov) to determine which benefit you should apply for, whether it be under Chapter 33 (Post 9/11 GI Bill), Chapter 30 (MGI Bill), 35 (Dependent/Spouse Educational Benefits), 1606 or 1607 (Reservist benefits).
-You must make a copy of the submitted form with the confirmation # to the Santa Ana College Veterans Resource Center (VRC)along with other forms requested.
-If the program the student is pursuing is in Santa Ana College, the primary school of training must always be Santa Ana College, even if the student may be attending classes Santiago Canyon College.
+You must make a copy of the submitted form with the confirmation # to the Santa Ana College Veterans Resource Center (VRC) along with other forms requested.
+If the program the student is pursuing is in Santa Ana College, the primary school of training must always be Santa Ana College, even if the student may be taking classes Santiago Canyon College under the same District.

 PROCESSING AT SANTA ANA COLLEGE

 The processing time for submission of certification once a complete VA packet is submitted to the Santa Ana College VA Office can take up to 3 business weeks during peak periods.
-Please check the VA Packet checklist (pdf) to determine what forms you need to fill out or documents you need to provide.
-Once eligible for certification, it is then submitted to the Department of Veterans Affairs Regional Processing Office in Muskogee, OK for their part of processing the payment.
+Please check the VA Packet checklist available in the VRC to determine what forms you need to fill out or documents you need to provide.
+Once eligible for certification, the VAO submits the certification to the Department of Veterans Affairs Regional Processing Office in Muskogee, Oklahoma for their part in processing the payment.
 It can take 2-6 weeks for the Servicing Regional Processing Office to complete.
 During peak periods, the processing time could be longer, especially if the student just applied for benefits with the VA at the same time.

-***IMPORTANT NOTE: The district policy for non-payment of fees apply to all students including Chapter 33 students expecting Tuition and Fee payments from the VA.
+***IMPORTANT NOTE: The district policy for non-payment of fees apply to ALL students including Chapter 33 students expecting Tuition and Fee payments from the VA.
 Since the VA does not send Tuition and Fees payments until 3 to 6 weeks after certification (which also requires verification by the Certifying Official), or 2 weeks before the school term begins.
 The student must adhere to the 3-day non-payment drop policy to ensure that the classes are not dropped for non-payment.
 Either the student can pay out of pocket or apply for a BOG Waiver at the VRC or the Financial Aid Office.
 If the student qualifies for the BOG Waiver, the Certifying Official will only request the VA to pay for the mandatory remaining fees such as the Health fees and material fees associated with the classes certified.
 If you are found ineligible for the BOG waiver and cannot pay out of pocket for the mandatory fees, please see us for other assistance so you do not get dropped for non payment.

-As an inactive duty veteran (Chapter 30), selected reserve veteran or non-veteran (Chapter 1606 or Chapter 1607), or VRAP (Veterans Retraining Assistance Program), you are required to verify your attendance in class/es to the VA Department on the last calendar day of the month.
+As an inactive duty veteran (Chapter 30), selected reserve veteran or non-veteran (Chapter 1606 or Chapter 1607), you are required to verify your attendance in class/es to the VA Department on the last calendar day of each month.
 This will generate the payment of your monthly benefit.
-If you fail to contact the VA Department on the last day of the calendar month, you will have to wait until the following month to verify two month’s worth of enrollment.
-Monthly enrollment verifications can be done by calling 1 (877) 823-2378 or logging on to the WAVES website: https://www.gibill.va.gov/wave/index.do
+If you fail to contact the VA Department on the last day of the calendar month, you will have to wait until the following month to verify two month's worth of enrollment.
+Monthly enrollment verifications can be done by calling 1 (877) 823-2378 or logging on to the https://www.gibill.va.gov/wave

-Effective Fall 2013, Students could lose Priority Registration eligibility due to a new state legislation if you: (1) are on academic probation for 2 consecutive terms, and/or (2) have accrued 100+ units of degree applicable courses at SAC/SCC, and/or (3) has an academic status of both Academic Probation and Progress Probation simultaneously.
+LOSING PRIORITY REGISTRATION: Effective Fall 2013, Students could lose Priority Registration eligibility due to a new state legislation if you: (1) are on academic probation for 2 consecutive terms, and/or (2) have accrued 100+ units of degree applicable courses at SAC/SCC, and/or (3) has an academic status of both Academic Probation and Progress Probation simultaneously.
 New students effective Fall 2014 could lose Priority Registration if they do not do the following 3 state mandates: a) Attend Orientation, b) Fulfill a counseling appointment for an abbreviated or comprehensive educational plan, and c) Take the placement testing.
 Please see Admissions and Records about appealing.

-To be in compliance with VA regulations, all veterans and eligible dependents/spouse must be striving toward one educational objective while attending Santa Ana College: Either an AA degree, Transfer Program, or Certificate Program (Note: Not all Certificate Programs are VA Approved).
-This is declared on the Semester Veterans Benefit Request Form and must match the Educational Plan created by the counselor.
+To be in compliance with VA regulations, all veterans and eligible dependents/spouse must be working towards one educational objective while attending Santa Ana College: An approved Certificate program, an AA degree, or Transfer Program towards a Bachelor’s degree to a University or College.
+This is declared on the purple Certification Request Form and must match the Educational Plan created & approved by the academic counselor.
 An undecided major is accepted only if a student's objective is to enroll in a Transfer Program to a specific college (Ex: A student is completing General Education requirements to transfer to CalState Fullerton).
 However, electives won't be certified until a major is declared.
 Only one educational goal at a time is permitted for VA certification purposes.
 For example, if your goal is to obtain an A.A. degree in Liberal Arts, you cannot take courses outside what is required to obtain that goal.
-You’re welcome to take courses outside the plan, but those courses will not be certified for payment.
+You're welcome to take courses outside the plan, but those courses will not be certified for payment.
 This declared goal must match Admissions & Records.
 If it doesn't match, the student will be requested to sign the Student Change of Information Request Form (an Admissions & Records form) to match what's on record.

-The VA has approved all degree programs and certain Certificate programs at SAC.
-You can check the link on our website on which specific programs are approved or you can go directly to the GI Bill Website: Click on “Choosing a School,” and then click on “Search for approved Education & Job Training Programs.”
+The VA has deemed approved all degree programs at SAC.
+You can check the WEAMS list on the GI Bill Website on which specific programs are approved by clicking on "Choosing a School," and then click on "Search for approved Education & Job Training Programs."
 You can then search for Santa Ana College.
-Click on “Programs” on the WEAMS Institution Search, and then “Non College Degree” for approved Vocational Certificate Programs.
-If it is not on any of the lists, then it is a program that is not approved or have yet to be approved.
+Click on "Programs" on the WEAMS Institution Search.

 To be in compliance with VA regulations, students using the Veterans Educational Benefits must have a current and complete Student Educational plan on file.
-A complete educational plan is approved and signed by an academic counselor to help you attain your educational goal as reflected on the SAC catalog.
-Please schedule a counseling appointment (714-564-6100) to discuss your educational goals with an academic counselor.
-Depending on funding, the VRC may have counselors available as well.
+A complete educational plan is approved and signed by an academic counselor and the student to help you attain your educational goal as reflected on the SAC catalog.
+Please schedule a counseling appointment in the VRC to discuss your educational goals with an academic counselor.
 Bring your official academic transcripts from all previously attended colleges to your appointment for proper credit.
 Do not open your Official Transcripts.
-It is also advised that you set up an appointment with Placement/Testing Center for Math/Reading/English before your appointment.
+It is also required that you set up an appointment and take your Placement/Testing Center for Math/Reading/English before your appointment.
 If you’ve already taken placement tests from a previous college, please bring your test scores or transcripts with you.
 Bring the copy of your educational plan for your VA file which you will need to submit to our office.
 The VA will only pay for courses required to obtain your one educational objective as indicated on the catalog.
 To avoid delays in payment or possible overpayment, it is your responsibility to adhere to your Student Educational Plan and keep up to date YEARLY with your Academic Counselor to make sure you are up to date and following the requirements.

 Remedial courses include non-degree or pre-collegiate basic skills classes in Math, English, Reading, Learning and Study Skills.
-Depending on the student's educational goals, remedial coursework may be required and indicated on an educational plan by an Academic Counselor as a pre-requisite for a required course.
+Depending on the student's educational goals or placement testing, remedial coursework may be required and indicated on an educational plan by an Academic Counselor as a pre-requisite for a required course.
 Required remedial coursework needed to climb up to higher level required coursework may be certified for VA payment.
-However, online remedial courses are not approved for certification.
+However,

 MILITARY CREDIT FOR DD-214 HOLDERS